 6) A clean investigation workflow

-From an alert: open the event → jump to pod logs → check the image name/tag and ServiceAccount → confirm secrets are present → review cluster DNS/egress signals → see what deployment or commit introduced the change.
+From an alert: open the event → jump to pod logs → Check the image name/tag and ServiceAccount → confirm secrets are present → review cluster DNS/egress signals → see what deployment or commit introduced the change.
 It’s a two-minute loop instead of bouncing between tools.

 Example Alert Rules

-1. PodErrImagePull — catch the first real failure
+1. PodErrImagePull—catch the first real failure

 Use this as your tripwire.
 It fires when any container is stuck waiting with ErrImagePull long enough to rule out tiny flakes.
 First actions: read Pod Events, confirm the image path and tag, and verify the registry secret.